atoughman/code-type-webapp/README.md

 P.S.
 NCFS - "New Component From Scratch" previously NCFS was NCB "New Component Built" which you may find in commit history :)

 Sometimes Code works fine, but console logs some errors.
 When you fix them explicitly in commit.
 Name it like below [ console ] fix

+#### Pull Request
+If you are working on an issue, comment on that issue " I am working on this issue " lets say you are working on #3, #5 issue then, name it as follows:
+[ FIX ] fixed #3, #5
+and its description should contain
+#3 -> Name of the issue
+#5 -> Name of the issue

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.